 I’m literally watching this in my other life in the Anime Community.

-And the whole world saw it with Brent Kavanaugh, U.S. Gymnastics & Larry Nassar, and now U.S. Figure Skating.
+And the whole world saw it with Brett Kavanaugh, U.S. Gymnastics & Larry Nassar, and now U.S. Figure Skating.
 Those who come forward have more to lose.
 That they aren’t believed, their rape kits aren’t tested, etc.

 So because this book helps promote Rape Culture and upholds several very harmful stereotypes.